Last weekend we went to see various friends, and I did some baking to take along as presents.

 Usually I don’t buy bags of mixes as 1) I’m too mean 2) I don’t find it much hassle cooking from basic ingredients 3) I tend to be a bit suspicious of what might be added and 4) I tend to be more suspicious of whether they’re actually going to taste OK.

-Anyway I got this muffin mix when I gave Degustabox a whirl, something I've been meaning to blog about for ages, but never got round to.
-(NB: If you're remotely interested in a post about Degustabox, do let me know, and I might even finish the half-written post.
+Anyway I got this muffin mix when I gave Degustabox a whirl, something I’ve been meaning to blog about for ages, but never got round to.
+(NB: If you’re remotely interested in a post about Degustabox, here it is)

 Anyway I shoved the bag at the top of store cupboard, with a mental note to dig it out the next time we saw the gluten-free-friend-who-can-eat-chocolate, as opposed to the gluten-free-friend-who-can’t-eat-chocolate-either.
 And Saturday was the big day, so I duly gave it a go.